rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Exercise 9: Network Analysis in R

 Earlier, we took the index from the Texan Correspondence, a list of letters from so-and-so to so-and-so.
 When we stitch that together into a network of people connected because they exchanged letters, we end up with a shard of their social network.
 Networks can be queried for things like power, position, and role, and so used judiciously, we can begin to suss something of the social structures in which their history took place.
-Before you go any further, make sure you also take a long look at Scott Weingart's series, [Networks Demystified](http://scottbot.net/HIAL/?s=%20networks%20demystified).
+Before you go any further, make sure you also take a long look at Scott Weingart's series, [Networks Demystified](http://scottbot.net/networks-demystified-9-modality/).
 Finally, [heed our warning](http://www.themacroscope.org/?page_id=449).

 This exercise uses the R language to do our analysis, which in DH Box we access via R Studio, a programming environment.
-Please read [the introduction to R in our supporting materials](../supporting materials/quick-intro-r.md) and then progress to the [exercise](../supporting materials/netviz.md).
+Please read [the introduction to R in our supporting materials](../supporting materials/quick-intro-r.md) and then progress to the [netviz exercise](../supporting materials/netviz.md).

 ## Exercise 10: QGIS
 ### QGIS